OperationRecon/UoT-EE432-project/README.md

 Make sure that all required packages are installed.
 To install required packages, open a CLI window.
 Navigate to the main folder of this program.
 Input the command:
 `pip install -r requirements.txt`

-A databse must be manually created first.
-To create a databse, simply make a new file with the extension: `.db` (i.e.: `university.db`).
-(NOTE: ideally open the new file in `the same folder under a new subfolder 'data'`).

-To connect with the databse, open the `src\sys_env.py` file and set the value of `DATABASE_NAME` to the path of the just created `.db` file.
+To connect with the database, open the `sys_env.json` file and set the value of `DATABASE_NAME` to the desired path of the data.
 The path MUST be surrounded by quotation marks.
-(i.e.:`DATABASE_NAME = 'data\university.db'`)
+Default is:`DATABASE_NAME = 'data\university.db'`

 The name and login password can be modified before the database is created.
 To the first admin's name and password, go to `sys_env.py` and, within the variable: `FIRST_ADMIN` input the following:
 `{'name': 'your_first_admin_name', 'password': 'your_first_admin_password'}`

+Default is: admin:admin

 Note that the default password value is a VERY WEAK password and poses a significant threath to the security of the interface.
 Therefore, it is recommended that it be changed before or after the initial setup.